 - Use a long-handled shoe horn to avoid bending.

-- Get velcro fastenings or something equally easy to fasten and undo.
+- Wear clothes with Velcro fastenings or something equally easy to do and undo.
 This could make it easier to get dressed, undressed and go to the toilet.

 Bathing and showering